eobrain/webhome/_posts/2019-09-28-hydration.md

 title:  Why do Americans drink so much water?
 date:   2019-09-28
 categories: Science
+image: /img/hydration.jpeg
+image-text: Figure 3 of paper by Maughan et al "BHIs for 13 commonly consumed and commercially available drinks after correction for water content of drink ingested.", with added red line
 ---

-![graph][3]
 I was intrigued enough by an article on hydration, [Which drink is best for hydration?
 Hint: It isn't water][1], which appeared in my news feeds that I dug up the original paper, [A randomized trial to assess the potential of different beverages to affect hydration status: development of a beverage hydration index][2],